 4. Leave enough room

 See, when water freezes, it expands, and that’s usually what most people are afraid of.
-That the food which contains water brings the mason jar in your freezer to bursting.
-The best way to avoid this is by letting your food cool down and leaving enough room for the content to expand.
+The food containing water brings the mason jar in your freezer to bursting.
+The best way to avoid this is by letting your food cool down and leaving room for the content to expand.

 My rule of thumb here is about a quarter for the small(16oz) and a sixth for the bigger ones(32oz).